 Serengeti National Park

-There is very little permanent water in Tanzania's largest National Park, so the Migration and general location of the most of the animals is linked to rainfall patterns.
-The non-stop parade of over a million wildebeest, a quarter of a million zebra and numerous Thompson's gazelles.
-Big cats and other predators follow the migration through their territories.
+There is little permanent water in Tanzania's largest National Park and consequently animal movement is linked to rainfall patterns.
+The great migration of over a million wildebeest, a quarter of a million zebra and numerous Thompson's gazelles follows the rain through the Serengeti to the Masai Mara and back again.
+Big cats and other predators feast as the migration passes through their territories.

-- January, February and March - As the short rains have fallen on the southern plains of the Serengeti Seronera and northern reaches of the Ngorongoro Conservation Area the migration spreads out in vast herds, often over 10,000 animals, for calving season.
+- January, February and March: The short rains fall on the Ndutu short grass plains from Serengeti Seronera to the northern Ngorongoro Conservation Area and the migration spreads out in vast herds, often over 10,000 animals, for calving season.

-- April, May and June - By the end of April the countless animals and the new offspring begin to congregate south of the Western Corridor in preparation for the lengthy northwards migration of over 800km.
-One huge single endless herd, a column of animals up to 40km long and several wide is the famous spectacle known over the world.
-The animals' dangerous crossing of the Grumeti River normally occurs at the end of June, sometimes in July.
-It can take up to two weeks for the herd to cross and many ungulates lives are lost to the ravenous crocodiles.
+- April, May and June: By the end of April the countless animals and the new offspring begin to congregate south of the Western Corridor to begin a northbound migration of over 800km.
+They form a huge, seemingly endless herd comprising of a column of animals up to 40km long.
+This creates the famous spectacle known over the world.
+The animals' perilous crossing of the Grumeti River normally occurs at the end of June, sometimes in July.
+It can take up to two weeks for the herd to cross and many lives are lost to the crocodiles.

 - July, August and September: The wildebeest congregate again in the Western Corridor after crossing the river.
 The herds then disperse northwards making Lobo the best place to view the migration at this time of year.
 About half will cross the Mara River entering the Masai Mara in Kenya.

 - October, November and December By the end of October the animals tend to gather together for the long slow trek southwards again aiming for the southern plains as the short rains begin in November.